heyadf

 These types of heat pumps are very popular in the USA and continental Europe, but less popular in the UK.

-Air to water heat pumps (monobloc pumps) use the heat gathered outside your home to heat water inside it.
+Air to water heat pumps use the heat gathered outside your home to heat water inside it.
 The system then uses this hot water to heat your home via radiators or underfloor heating.
 They are the most common type of heat pump in the UK – partly because in some cases they can easily replace a natural gas boiler.

 Differences between a heat pump and a boiler